-• fixed Transmission charges, which are not intended to influence customers' network use decisions, should be passed through as fixed (daily) distribution charges.
+- fixed Transmission charges, which are not intended to influence customers' network use decisions, should be passed through as fixed (daily) distribution charges. - Transmission charges intended to send price signals that influence network use should be passed through as distribution charges that send the same price signal (and influence network use in the same way) as the Transmission charge.